santhu1711/santhu1711/README.md

 # 👨‍💻 About Me

-I'm passionate about designing and developing scalable backend applications, AI-powered software, and intelligent IoT systems.

-My primary focus is Java Backend Development using Spring Boot, REST APIs, JWT Authentication, MySQL, and Artificial Intelligence technologies including Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs).
+I am a passionate Java Backend Developer with a strong interest in Artificial Intelligence and IoT.

-I enjoy building production-ready software that solves real-world problems while continuously learning modern software engineering practices.
+I enjoy building production-ready applications using Java, Spring Boot, REST APIs, MySQL, and AI technologies.
+My goal is to develop scalable software that solves real-world problems while continuously improving my backend development and system design skills.

 ---